tuananh/hyper-mcp/examples/plugins/think/README.md

 Takes a `thought` parameter (string) and simply returns it as the result.
 No side effects, no logging, no database or network calls.

+Read more about the think tool in [this blog post](https://www.anthropic.com/engineering/claude-think-tool).

 ## Usage

 Call with: